gafar8281/Microservices-Python-Project/Readme.md

 > lint is used to find bad code, that tipically throw error in future development.
 So, using lint can be helpfull.

+> If there is any error, eg: error in lint .
+CI will throw error during build.